MercurialDemoMan/Restation/Readme.md

 ## Introduction

-This repository contains a master's thesis focusing on development of a Playstation simulator.
+This repository contains a master's thesis focusing on development of a Playstation emulator.

 ## Repository structure